So, you want to kill every mob at a single blow? But, don’t know how?

 A Kill Command in Minecraft is a command used to kill any specific type of entity.
 Use the Mob’s UUID to kill them instantly.
 There are Minecraft @commands and /kill commands to kill any mob.
 But the best way is to use a Minecraft command block.
 The command block can execute the commands upon using a Redstone.

-Keep reading, As I will show you how to use the kill commands effectively.
+Keep reading, As I will show you how to use the Minecraft kill all mobs command effectively.

 PRO TIP: Use a Command Block to Execute the commands easily.